 - Chapter 7 Bankruptcy.
 Chapter 7 bankruptcy is the most common type of bankruptcy.
 In Minnesota, a Chapter 7 bankruptcy will discharge an individual from most debt, including credit cards, medical bills, and other unsecured debt.

 - Chapter 13 Bankruptcy.
-Chapter 13 bankruptcy allows an individual to repay some of their debt through a 5-year plan.
+Chapter 13 bankruptcy allows an individual to repay some of their debt through a 3 to 5-year plan.

 - Means Test.
 Depending on your income, you may have to pass the “means test” in order to file for Chapter 7 bankruptcy.
 If you do not pass the means test, you will be limited to filing for Chapter 13 bankruptcy.